Visels/Checkers-Multiplayer-Android/README.md

 # Checkers-Multiplayer-Android

-This is an online multiplayer android game using php, mysql
+This is an online multiplayer android game using php, mysql and